Masters of Fine Arts

 Assessment and Admission

-There is continual communication among the members of the performance faculty aimed at supporting and advancing the training and education of each student.
-End of semester evaluations with the performance faculty outline specific strengths and weaknesses, and specify shared goals for the upcoming semester.
 Admission to the program is by interview and audition at the annual University Resident Theatre Association (U/RTA) sites and at scheduled auditions on campus.
-On campus auditions will be scheduled by appointment throughout the fall of 2020, and on a weekend in February of 2021 (to be announced).
-International students may submit digital auditions and interview via an online platform.
+For those not attending U/RTA or seeking more information about the program, an Information and Interview Session will be held on December 14, with "on campus" auditions being held remotely on January 7.
+Other dates for interviews and auditions will be scheduled in February or early March. (dates to be determined) International students may submit digital auditions and interview via the online platform.
 We are accepting a class of ten actors for admission in the fall of 2021.

 M.F.A.
 Acting [PATP] Sample Curriculum [pdf]